laurence-finn/Safari/README.md

 - Add a special folder for images being moderated?
 -- Not ideal, people could submit inappropriate images and they'd have to be stored on the server...maybe make a hidden/secured folder so users can't mess around and access the images before they're approved.

-### SQL Database
-- Test stored procedures.
-- Add error handling (i.e., make sure max weight is greater than or equal to min weight).
-- Re-scaffold the database into the Safari.Data project.
-- How do I store the description of the animal in the database so that it can be formatted nicely on the details page?
-CAN I even do that?
+### Future: Population Map
+- Add a map that fills in colors according to the population of the selected animal.